cortexlabs/cortex/docs/workloads/async/autoscaling.md

 <br>

-**`upscale_tolerance`** (default: 0.05): Any recommendation falling within this factor above the current number of replicas will not trigger a scale up event.
+**`upscale_tolerance`** (default: 0.05): Any recommendation falling within this factor above the current number of replicas will not trigger a scale-up event.
 For example, if `upscale_tolerance` is 0.1 and there are 20 running replicas, a recommendation of 21 or 22 replicas will not be acted on, and the API will remain at 20 replicas.
 Increasing this value will prevent thrashing, but setting it too high will prevent the cluster from maintaining it's optimal size.

 <br>